-The amount of honey in a frame
+How to estimate the amount of honey in a frame

 Discounting the weight of the structure and dividing by 10, a full deep frame holds about 8 pounds (4 kg) of honey and full medium holds about 6 pounds (3 kg).
 (If you evenly space nine frames in a ten-frame box, a full frame will weigh a bit more because the bees draw thicker combs.)

 According to Caron and Conner (2013), the ideal fall colony will have brood in the center of the lowest box.
 This will be flanked with frames of honey and pollen, and the two outermost frames will be filled with just honey.
-The second deep will be filled to the brim with honey—all ten frames.
+The second deep box should be filled to the brim with honey—all ten frames.

-Applying the math to their ideal colony, you will have 12 deep frames completely full of honey which gives you (8 x 12) or 96 pounds (44 kg), plus any additional that is stored on the pollen frames.
+Applying the math to their ideal colony, you will have 12 deep frames completely full of honey, which gives you (8 x 12) or 96 pounds (44 kg), plus any additional that is stored on the pollen frames.

 This setup should get you through any winter, but in the more temperate states, you could easily replace the second deep with a medium, which would give you (6 x 12) or 72 pounds (33 kg) of honey plus any additional on the pollen frames.